docker/docs/docker-hub/access-tokens.md

    > **Note**
    >
    >If you have 2FA enabled, you must use a personal access token when logging in from the Docker CLI.
-If you don't have it enabled, this is an optional (but more secure) method of authentication.
+2FA is an optional, but more secure method of authentication.

 ## Modify existing tokens